The Settings page lets you configure the instance-wide settings for Looker.

 Although public URLs are not guessable, anyone who has one can access your data without security restraints.
 Please use with caution.

-This option must be enabled by Looker for your instance.
-Contact Looker Support to get started.
+This option must be enabled by Looker; contact Looker Support to get started.

 The Closed System setting is used in conjunction with groups to prevent users in one group from knowing about the users in another group.
 This is often useful for multi-tenant installations.